inno-devops-labs/S25-core-course-labs/monitoring/LOGGING.md

 ## Conclusion

 The logging stack successfully aggregates logs from multiple application containers (including the bonus extra application), processes them with Promtail, stores them in Loki, and provides visualization through Grafana.
-This setup not only meets the requirements of Lab 7 but also demonstrates a robust logging solution suitable for production environments.